panglesd/slipshow/docs/record-tutorial.rst

 Triggering the replay of the drawing
 ------------------------------------

-If you refresh the preview server, you'll notice that the drawing does not appear yet!
+If you refresh the preview, you'll notice that the drawing does not appear yet!
 This is because drawing is an *action*, that needs to be triggered explicitly.
 The action name is ``draw``; add it to the included file:

 .. code-block::